shaho1090/decorator-example/README.md

-This is a simple example of using the Decorator Design Pattern.
+This is a simple example of the Decorator Design Pattern.

 Thanks to Derek Banas' explanation on the link below :